RalphHightower/blog/PoliticalGameplan.md

 - Be clear on what you want — "I'm disappointed that the Senator..." or "I want to thank the Senator for their vote on... " or "I want the Senator to know that voting in _____ way is the wrong decision for our state because... " Don't leave any ambiguity.
 - They may get to know your voice/get sick of you — it doesn't matter.
 The people answering the phones generally turn over every 6 weeks anyway, so even if they're really sick of you, they'll be gone in 6 weeks.

-From experience since the election: If you hate being on the phone & feel awkward (which is a lot of people) don't worry about it — there are a bunch of scripts (Indivisible has some, there are lots of others floating around these day).
+If you hate being on the phone & feel awkward (which is a lot of people) don't worry about it — there are a bunch of scripts (Indivisible has some, there are lots of others floating around these day).
 After a few days of calling, it starts to feel a lot more natural.

+### Box Trump In Hell!

+Call the White House vomment line: 1-202-456-1111.
+If it's the weekend, then he's golfing at [Mar-a-Lago](https://www.maralagoclub.com/); call him at tel:561-832-2600.
+On a weekly basis, give the prices:

+- Dozen Grade-A large eggs
+- Bacon
+- Gallon of gas.

+Trump campaigned like a used-car salesman, ***"Bait and Switch"***.
+He promised to lower the price of grocery and gas.

 Put the 6 numbers in your phone (all under P – Politician.)
-An example is McCaskill MO, Politician McCaskill DC, Politician Blunt MO, etc., which makes it really easy to click down the list each day.
+An example is Politican Wilson SC, Politician Wilson DC, Politician Graham SC, etc., which makes it really easy to click down the list each day.

 **If you want to share this, please copy and paste.